-- 1. Describe the nature of economics in dealing with the issue of scarcity. - 2.
-Know the supply and demand analysis to analyze the impact of economic events onmarkets. - 3.
-Explain the performance of firms under different market structures and costanalysis. - 4.
-Make the students to understand the income distribution, public finance andtaxation. - 5.
-Explain elements of macro-economics and the role played by various sectors of theeconomy.
+- 1. To describe the nature of economics in dealing with the issue of scarcity. - 2.
+To know the supply and demand analysis to analyze the impact of economic events on markets. - 3.
+To explain the performance of firms under different market structures and costanalysis. - 4.
+To make the students to understand the income distribution, public finance andtaxation. - 5.
+To explain elements of macro-economics and the role played by various sectors of the economy.